 You can also go the store-bought route.
-Here are three Loveleaf Co. approved brands that use extra virgin olive oil (no processed vegetable oils).
-You should be able to find one - or all - of these brands at Whole Foods Market or your local health food store.
+Here are three Loveleaf Co. approved brands that don’t use processed vegetable oils.
+You should be able to find one – or all – of these brands at Whole Foods Market or your local health food store.

 Because you know we’re all about digestion for optimal health, a quick note about chickpeas.
 Chickpeas (and beans in general) can be difficult for some people to digest because of the presence of phytic acid.
 Phytic acid is a natural antioxidant compound found in plants that can lower the nutrient availability of food.
 Soaking beans helps eliminate phytic acid, which can help increase mineral absorption and make beans more digestible.
 Traditional cultures always soaked legumes, grains, nuts, and seeds – all relatively high in phytic acid – and this simple process can make all the difference.

 To reduce the phytic acid in chickpeas, simply soak dried chickpeas in cold water for twelve hours, and then drain and rinse several times before cooking (and then eating or turning into hummus).
 This hummus recipe has the soaking process built-in.

 Note: Canned chickpeas are not soaked but many people can digest chickpeas without issue as they have a lower phytic acid content than most legumes.
 If you have digestive issues start here.Print

 Roasted cauliflower salad with hummus.
 A delicious, vegan, gluten-free, and grain-free entree packed with plant protein!
 Topped with an easy balsamic dressing, sliced avocado, and toasted sesame seeds.